 Complete Finalist Application: Due June 30, 2017.
 Click Here for Application

 A full application portfolio consists of the following materials:

 - An application form signed by the senior academic officer responsible for campus-wide undergraduate research activities.

 - A description (up to 2500 words) of the institution’s overall undergraduate research efforts, including assessment information.
-This description should speak to 5 of the 12 characteristics of excellence listed in the COEUR document and provide evidence for achieving excellence in these areas.
-Successful applications will support claims of excellence by provided objective, qualitative or quantitative data.
+This description should choose and speak to 5 of the 12 characteristics of excellence listed in the COEUR document and provide evidence for achieving excellence in these areas.
+Successful applications will support claims of excellence by providing objective, qualitative or quantitative data.
 Comparison to national or organizational norms is encouraged.

 - An in-depth description (up to 2000 words) of one program element that has been exemplary, including evidence that it has been effective.

 - Supplementary materials (limited to 10 pages) providing qualitative or quantitative data evaluating evidence in direct support of the application narrative.
 The supplemental information should provide supporting data that is not easily communicated in the narrative and should bolster claims of excellence or transformative change.
 Relevant supporting data should be contextualized and summarized in the application narrative.

 Evidence might include: